Damiant94/random-word-rest-api/README.md

 # Random Word Rest Api
 Rest Api, which provide random english word.\
-I have created this, for my other project [The Hangman Game](https://github.com/Damiant94/The-Hangman-Game)
+I have created this for the purpose of my other project [The Hangman Game](https://github.com/Damiant94/The-Hangman-Game)\
+List contains 58109 english words.

 # Technologies
 ExpressJS, MongoDB